 Cost Per Click is a KPI that can be described as the price you pay for each click on your ad.
 Cost-per-click, or CPC, is calculated by dividing the advertising cost by the number of clicks an advertisement generates.
 Typically, you track your CPC alongside other click advertising metrics like click-through rate, cost per action (CPA), cost per conversion, and CPM (cost per mile).

 Click-through rate is one of the essential KPIs a marketer will track, especially with ads.
 Rodney Warner, CEO at Connectivewebdesign.com, said: “The click-through rate is a metric I diligently track when looking at the performance of my Facebook Ads.
 Of course, other KPIs like conversions and engagement are also important.
 But the click-through rate helps me see how well a particular Facebook ad performs.

 After all, it shows how many people clicked on our ad campaign to visit our website and buy from us.
 A higher click-through rate signifies the success of our ad.
 It also results in higher conversion rates, sales, and profits.
 So, we always aim for a higher CTR - ideally, 5% or more - for maximum results”.

-ROAS stands for return on ad spend, or return on advertising spend - a marketing metric that calculates the amount of money your company gets for each dollar it spends on advertising.
+ROAS stands for return on ad spend, or return on advertising spend - a digital marketing metric that calculates the amount of money your company gets for each dollar it spends on advertising.
 To measure the return, you must first analyze the ad spend, which is the total amount you pay for a specific ad.

 Although the benchmark varies according to industry, type of business, etc., an average ROAS of 3X or more is generally considered "good" This means that every dollar spent on Facebook advertising generates three in revenue.